mayfrost/guides/CROSS-COMPILING.md

 # CROSS-COMPILING
 Installing a distro for ARM.
 The distro is CRUX, the target is an Odroid C2.
 The device will appears as "_/dev/mmcblk0_" (with "_/dev/mmcblk0p1_" and "_/dev/mmcblk0p2_" as the partitions) in the target machine, but it can be seen as "_/dev/sdX_" in your x86 computer.
+The unpacking tool is provided by [Atool](http://www.nongnu.org/atool/).

 ## TOC